How to Consolidate Debt

 1. Potentially lower interest rates: Interest rates may vary across the loans you owe money on.
 Consolidating debts into one payment means you’ll have one interest rate, which could potentially save you money in the long run if that interest rate is lower than the average interest rate of your previous loans.

 2. One monthly payment: Paying off multiple loans with different interest rates can be inefficient and confusing.
-Consolidating debt into one monthly payment not only simplifies the process, but it also allows you to plan more effectively since you’ll know in general when the debt will be paid off.
+Consolidating debt into one monthly payment not only simplifies the process but also allows you to plan more effectively since you’ll know when the debt will be paid off.

-3. Faster debt payoff: Consolidating debt into one payment could reduce the amount you owe and allow you to pay it off sooner.
-The faster you pay off your debt, the less interest you will have to pay back over time.
+3. Faster debt payoff: By consolidating debt into one payment with an interest rate lower than the average interest rate on all your loans, you could reduce the total amount you owe and pay it off sooner.
+The faster you pay off your debt, the less interest you will pay over time.

-4. Credit score improvement: Debt consolidation could lower your credit utilization ratio, which is a measure of how much of your available credit you’re using.
-It could also improve your payment history if you consistently make your monthly payments.
-Both of these factors are crucial in determining your credit score.
+4. Credit improvement: Debt consolidation could lower your credit utilization ratio, which measures how much available credit you use.
+It could also improve your payment history if you consistently make monthly payments.
+Both factors are crucial in improving your credit.

 Frequently Asked Questions

-Consolidating debt impacts your credit score in a few different ways.
-As stated above, paying off your debt after consolidating could improve your score.
-But in the interim, debt consolidation could negatively impact your score.
+Consolidating debt impacts your credit in a few different ways.
+As stated above, paying off your debt after consolidating could improve your credit.
+But in the interim, debt consolidation could negatively impact it.

-Applying for a loan launches a hard inquiry from your lender into your credit file, which could lower your score a few points.
-Additionally, opening a new credit account is viewed as a risk and lowers your average account age, which could lower scores for a while.
+Applying for a loan launches a hard inquiry from your lender into your credit file, which may cause a temporary decline in credit score.
+Additionally, opening a new credit account lowers your average account age thus lowering the age of your credit history and could impact your creditworthiness.

 Is debt consolidation the right choice?